Cookies on this website

 Data Capture

-This table shows key stations and related IT systems developed for the 3rd resurvey.
+This table shows key stations and related IT systems developed for the third resurvey.

 Table showing the results collected by software at different stations including saliva, urine and blood glucose test results, height, weight, blood pressure, bone density and lung function.